codedx/srm-k8s/docs/DeploymentGuide.md

 This version of Software Risk Manager is hosted in a new GitHub location and uses a new chart repository.
 Refer to the [README](https://github.com/codedx/srm-k8s/tree/main?tab=readme-ov-file#new-repository-location) file for more details.

+### Upgrading to v1.43

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

+This version of Software Risk Manager updates the default pod and container security contexts.
+It also references a newer version of the optional Bitnami MinIO component for deployments that do not use external workflow storage.

+If you are using MinIO, this version will create a new MinIO volume that will not include your previous workflow storage.
+To retain your current workflow storage, edit your MinIO PVC by switching the `persistentVolumeReclaimPolicy` field value from `Delete` to `Retain` before deploying this version.

 ## Helm Prep Wizard